-A new film, The Dig, starring Ralph Fiennes, is coming out on January 15, telling the story of the finding of the Sutton Hoo ship in 1939.
+The Dig, starring Ralph Fiennes, has been nominated for outstanding British film at the BAFTAs.
+It tells the story of the finding of the Sutton Hoo ship in 1939.
 But who's buried there, asks David Horspool

 Do you remember the game Humiliation?

 In David Lodge’s novel Changing Places (1975), English academics outdo each other by revealing books they haven’t read and really should have.
 The winner hasn’t read Hamlet.

 My entry for a historians’ equivalent would be the admission that I have never been to Sutton Hoo.

 I had been hoping this month to make a long-overdue trip to Suffolk to see the barrows where the greatest archaeological discoveries of Anglo-Saxon artefacts ever made in the UK were dug up 80 years ago.

 The National Trust owns the house and grounds that once belonged to Edith May Pretty, and they have given it a makeover.
 I was looking forward to seeing the results, including a 55-foot wooden viewing tower, of which there is a photo in the latest edition of the members’ magazine.
 In fact, the picture is a mock-up, and the Trust hopes to have the real tower finished by the end of the year – so perhaps it’s lucky that I haven’t made it there yet.
 I’ll see the real thing before I give a verdict.